MLLM-Tool/MLLM-Tool/README.md

 -----
 <a href='https://arxiv.org/pdf/2401.10727'><img src='https://img.shields.io/badge/Paper-PDF-orange'></a>

-This repository hosts the code, data and model weight of **Tool_LMM**, the first tool agent LMM that has the ability to perceive visual- and auditory- input information and recommend appropriate tools for multi-modal instructions.
+This repository hosts the code, data and model weight of **Tool-LMM**, the first tool agent LMM that has the ability to perceive visual- and auditory- input information and recommend appropriate tools for multi-modal instructions.

 -----------

 ## 🎉 News

-- [x] [2024.01.16] 🚀🚀 Release the code of Tool_LMM.
+- [x] [2024.01.16] 🚀🚀 Release the code of Tool-LMM.
-- [x] [2024.01.16] 🔨🧩 Release the Tool_MMBench dataset.
+- [x] [2024.01.16] 🔨🧩 Release the Tool-MMBench dataset.
-- [x] [2024.01.16] 📢📢 Release the checkpoint of Tool_LMM in Vicuna-7B, Vicuna-13B, Llama-7B, Llama-13B, Llama2-7B, Llama2-13B, Llama2Chat-7B, Llama2Chat-13B.
+- [x] [2024.01.16] 📢📢 Release the checkpoint of Tool-LMM in Vicuna-7B, Vicuna-13B, Llama-7B, Llama-13B, Llama2-7B, Llama2-13B, Llama2Chat-7B, Llama2Chat-13B.

 ## 👉 TODO
-- [ ] Collect more data and release v2 dataset.
+- [ ] Collect more data and release the v2 dataset.
-- [ ] Update Tool_LMM in more types&sizes of LLMs.
+- [ ] Update Tool-LMM in more types&sizes of LLMs.
-- [ ] Empower Tool_LMM with retrieving open-set tools.
+- [ ] Empower Tool-LMM with retrieving open-set tools.
 - [ ] Release Demo and Interactive Website.
 - [ ] ...